ssbsukirat/medicine/Cardinal/Diarrhea and constipation.md

         - Along SMA
         - Distal colon by sacral parasympathetic (S2-4) via pelvic plexus, as ascending intracolonic fibres maybe upto proximal colon
         - Excitatory motor control by acetylcholine and tachykinins like substance P
-        - Sympathetic along arterial vessels, excitatory to sphincters and non-excitatory to non-sphincyers
+        - Sympathetic along arterial vessels, excitatory to sphincters and non-excitatory to non-sphincters
+- Intestinal fluid absorption
+    - 9L enters GI tract and 1L residual reaches colon
+    - Stool fluid excretion around 0.2L/day
+    - Colon has high capacitance may recover upto 4x usual volume (max 0.8L/day)
+    - Sodium absorption is electrogenic
+        - can be measured as current
+        - No loss of cation
+        - By apical membrane